Susan Overhauser, Ph.D.

 Two essential ingredients to healing are mindfulness and developing an observing self.
 The observing self, or “witness consciousness” is that part of us that is able to notice what we are doing as we do it.
 This provides us with the information we need to change our behavior, and to reflect on it.
 It can take practice to develop our observing self, and I can offer many avenues for achieving this.
 Mindfulness refers to a great variety of ways of consciously altering our mental state to be present in the moment.
 Mindfulness is very effective in reducing symptoms and gaining a greater sense of ease and freedom in life.

-I have undertaken ongoing training in trauma and dissociation, and belong to the professional association the International Society for the Study of Trauma and Dissociation.
+I have advanced certification in treating complex trauma and dissociation from the International Society for the Study of Trauma and Dissociation.
 Dissociation is involved in processes from ordinary “highway hypnosis” to mental compartmentalization, to complete repression of segments of life experience.
 Most major trauma involves some amount of dissociation, which can then become a habitual coping response.
 Treating clients with significant dissociation requires specialized skills.
 I treat dissociation, depersonalization, trauma, complex developmental trauma, and dissociative identity disorder.

 Relational work is a foundation of my practice.
 I was involved in early research on attachment, and I believe attachment is the foundation for a healthy life.
 I can help improve attachment between children and their caregivers, particularly when adoption is involved.
 I have helped improve relationships between foster and adopted children and their caregivers, including working with children who experience reactive attachment disorder.